TelepathicGrunt/Bumblezone/README.md

 &nbsp; ...

-&nbsp; implementation fg.deobf("com.telepathicgrunt:Bumblezone:\<modversion>+1.18.1")
+&nbsp;FORGE: implementation fg.deobf("com.telepathicgrunt:Bumblezone:\<modversion>+1.19.3-forge")

+&nbsp;FABRIC: modImplementation "com.telepathicgrunt:Bumblezone:\<modversion>+1.19.3-fabric"

+&nbsp;QUILT: modImplementation "com.telepathicgrunt:Bumblezone:\<modversion>+1.19.3-quilt"

 }</blockquote>

 &nbsp;

-**Add the mixingradle to your buildscript's dependencies block.
-These will allow Blame's mixins to work.
+**FORGE ONLY: Add the mixingradle to your buildscript's dependencies block.
+These will allow Bumblezone's mixins to work.
 After you add the properties lines, refresh Gradle and run `genEclipseRuns` or `genIntellijRuns` or `genVSCodeRuns` based on what IDE you are using.**

 https://github.com/SpongePowered/Mixin/wiki/Mixins-on-Minecraft-Forge#step-1---adding-the-mixingradle-plugin